 In conclusion, by maintaining an adequate hydration index, you are ensuring that your mind stays sharp and your mood remains positive.
 In other words, set that alarm of yours to annouce you it’s time for another glass of water during the day, to resist better the meanders of work and life.

 3. Water Improves Kidney Health

-One of the most obvious health benefits of drinking water has to do with the kidneys, and the excretory system as a whole.
+One of the most obvious health benefits of drinking water has to do with the kidneys and the excretory system as a whole.
 They are responsible with the flushing out of toxins and waste, especially blood urea nitrogen.
-What happens when you increase your water intake in this case is that your organism is regularly cleansed, which keeps it vigorous.
+What happens when you increase your water intake, in this case, is that your organism cleanses regularly, which keeps it vigorous.

 - A recent randomized clinical trial5 conducted in 2018 on a pool of 631 adult patients showed that increased and regularized fluid intake did not improve symptoms over the course of one year.